-The Agricultural Producers Association of Saskatchewan serves Saskatchewan’s agricultural producer's interests through direct voluntary membership of rural municipalities.
+The Agricultural Producers Association of Saskatchewan (APAS) serves Saskatchewan’s agricultural producer's interests through direct voluntary membership of rural municipalities.
 When a rural municipality decides to join APAS, all ratepayers in that RM become members of APAS.
 Each member RM must elect or appoint an APAS Representative.

 Board of Directors